d0n/pwclip/docs/README.rst

 another reason for discontinuing python2 support.

-I would encourage you to bind pwclip to a shortcut within your X-Environment to have access to your stored passwords from within any program.
-For example i like binding it to `Super-Middle-Mouse-Button` for the pwclip default mode and `Strg-Shift-Middle-Mouse-Button` for the yubico mode.
+I would encourage you to bind pwclip to a shortcut within your X-Environment to have access to your passwords at any time.
 On Windows-Systems you need to create a link for it somewhere.
 When editing that link you may set a keyboard shortcut (could not find a nicer solution by now).
 The target for that link then whould be "%PYTHONINSTALLDIR%\\scripts\\pwclip.exe".

-I've been trying my best to keep the passwords secure from unwanted access BUT there is !NO GUARANTEE! that the passwords handled during runtime are safe from other users access (especially "root" on linux systems - help on that is very welcome).
-Please be aware of that!
+I've been trying my best to keep the passwords from unwanted access BUT i do !NOT GUARANTEE! that the passwords handled during runtime are safe from other users access (especially "root" on linux systems - help on that is very welcome) - please be aware of that!

 Since version 1.2 openssl keys are supported.
 For the use with pwclip they will be converted to gpg-keys automaticly and gpgsm is used instead of gpg - openssl